isomerpages/ncss-pc/_who-we-are/About President's Challenge.md

 repositioning of its role within the broader landscape of giving.
-The new logo – designed by Xandrea Alfie Isa from Temasek Polytechnic – was the winning submission in the President’s Challenge Logo Design Competition 2025, which saw over a hundred logo design entries from IHL students across Singapore.&nbsp;</p>
+The new logo – designed by Xandrea Alfie Isa from Temasek Polytechnic – was the winning submission in the President’s Challenge Logo Design Competition 2025, which saw over a hundred logo design entries from students of Institutes of Higher Learning in Singapore.</p>
 <p>Titled “Guided by the Heart”, Xandrea’s thoughtful creation visually embodies
 the organisation’s purpose of building a culture of unity, empowerment and upliftment.
 The letters “P” and “C” form a continuous loop, representing